 Registration Resources

-• Registration holds will prevent a student from registering for classes.
+Holds prevent a student from registering from classes.
+Common registration holds include:

-• For more information on holds, check out this handout!
+For more information on how to clear holds, please see this handout

-• Registration is based on the number of credits a student has earned (classes you are currently enrolled in do not count in this total.
-Once you have resolved all holds, a date and time of registration will appear on your Nest portal.
+Registration is based on the number of credits a student has earned.
+A date and time of registration will appear on each student’s Nest portal.
 Students can look at their earned credits on their transcript to determine registration time.
 Accepted transferable credits are included in total number of credits.

 • Freshman: 0-23 earned credits